breaddog/personal-site/README.md

 ### Assets
 Acknowledgements have been provided below for the use of assets which have been used per their own licensing rules.

+Images shown in the preview sections of the "Highlights" section and used in said project articles are sourced from screenshots.
+All attribution and links to the relevant websites are recognised by reference to the main site the article references.

 SVGS

 - [SVG Repo](https://svgrepo.com)